Dynamic-Energy-Trading/detquantlib/README.md

 ##### Checking version updates

+- The workflow enforces version control.
-The version number is specified via the `version` field in the pyproject.toml file, and must be updated with every new master commit.
+- The version number is specified via the `version` field in the pyproject.toml file.
+- The version number needs to be updated with every new master commit.
 If the version is not updated, the GitHub workflow will fail.
-Version numbers should follow semantic versioning.
+- Version numbers should follow semantic versioning (i.e. `X.Y.Z`).
+That is:
+  - `X` increments represent major, non-backward compatible updates.
+  - `Y` increments represent minor, backward compatible functionality updates.
+  - `Z` increments represent patch/bugfix, backward compatible updates.

 ##### Creating version tags